 504 loans are accessible through Certified Development Companies, which are SBA-regulated non-profits.
 Unlike 7(a) loans, 504 loan funds can’t be used for day-to-day operations, debt refinancing or rental real estate investing.
 Provided you qualify, funds – also capped at $5 million – may be used to construct or improve existing infrastructure and purchase land and long-term machinery.

 Consult with an SBA-approved lender to walk you through the best loan options and help determine whether you meet eligibility requirements.

 4. Choose a business structure

-The business structure defines your company’s legal structure, meaning how much you pay in taxes, what kind of paperwork you need to file, and which funding opportunities are available to you.
+The business entity structure defines your company’s legal structure, meaning how much you pay in taxes, what kind of paperwork you need to file, and which funding opportunities are available.